-Individuals may approach writing in different ways, but no matter what, some logical thinking needs to be behind the final product.
+We may each approach writing in our unique ways, but no matter what, some logical thinking needs to be behind the final product.

 This applies even to “artistic” things like choosing a photo for an article, or designing a logo.

-Whether I start with the overall structure already in mind or it grows organically from my head and figurative pen, I always go back at some point and think through the logic of the writing.
+But whether I start with the structure already in mind or it grows organically from my pen, I always go back at some point and think through the logic of the piece.